Worldpay/access-checkout-react-native/access-checkout-react-native-sdk/README.md

 #### Card details validation

-Validates the format of the card details entered by a shopper to ensure that the card number, expiry date and cvc have been entered correctly by a shopper prior to submitting them.
+Validates the format of the card details entered by a customer to ensure that the card number, expiry date and CVC have been entered correctly by a customer prior to submitting them.
 The card number is validated using the Luhn algorithm.

 #### Card brand detection